 \subsection{Performance}

 For each splitting policy, we report the number of queries where a counter-example was found (\emph{SATs}), unsatisfiable queries (\emph{UNSATs}), and runs that exceeded the time limit (\emph{Timeouts}).
-We also give the average time per instance (\emph{Avg Time}) and the average number of solver main-loop iterations (\emph{Avg Iterations}).
-Both averages are computed across the queries solved by all methods, including those runs that terminated due to a timeout.
+We also report the average time per instance (\emph{Avg Time}) and the average number of solver main-loop iterations (\emph{Avg Iterations}).
+Both averages are computed over all queries.
+For runs that exceeded the time limit, we use the timeout threshold as the runtime.

-\subsubsection{Setup (i): ACAS Xu safety properties.}
+\subsubsection{Setup (i): ACAS Xu Safety Properties.}

-On the original properties, our learned splitting heuristic outperforms all other heuristics in the number of solved instances and average verification time.
-This demonstrates the effectiveness of our method.
-Table~\ref{tab:acas_summary} reports the aggregate results.
+On the original ACAS Xu properties, our learned splitting heuristic outperforms all other heuristics in the number of solved instances and average verification time.
+The aggregate results appear in Table~\ref{tab:acas_summary}, demonstrating the effectiveness of our method.

-\subsubsection{Setup (ii): Local-robustness properties.}
+\subsubsection{Setup (ii): Local-Robustness Properties.}